-Maggie was living in a therapeutic sober living home following two months in the hospital recovering from open heart surgery stemming from IV drug use.
-Unfortunately, due to negative behavior, she was asked to leave the home.
-She remained in medically-assisted treatment and, again, her behavior required her to be terminated from that program as well.
+After two months in the hospital, Maggie was living in a therapeutic sober living home, recovering from open-heart surgery stemming from IV drug use.
+Unfortunately, due to negative behavior, she was asked to leave home.
+She remained in medically-assisted treatment, and, again, her behavior required her to be terminated from that program as well.
 This meant that she was no longer able to participate in medical detox from drugs.
-Her Easterseals Family Engagement Specialist and DCF social worker helped Maggie find inpatient treatment through FTC.
+Her Easterseals Family Engagement Specialist and the Department of Children & Families' social worker helped Maggie find inpatient treatment through Family Time Coaching.

-When Maggie graduated after 11 months in FTC, she no longer needed any prescribed medications for her mental health and substance abuse disorders.
-She had gained full custody of her son, and achieved 14 months of sobriety and became a role model to her program peers.
-Although Maggie faced struggles during the program, she refocused quickly and remained determined to be successful for her son.
+When Maggie graduated after 11 months, she no longer needed any prescribed medications for her mental health and substance abuse disorders.
+She gained full custody of her son, achieved 14 months of sobriety, and became a role model to her program peers.
+Although Maggie faced struggles during the program, she refocused quickly and remained determined to succeed for her son.

 Several months after graduating, Maggie was able to find employment and secure her apartment.
 One evening, she watched a video of a father telling his son that his mother had died of a drug overdose.
 The footage reminded her someone could very likely have had this conversation with her son.
 Maggie is alive today because of the support she received and, for that, she is forever grateful.